-CPAP is a very effective treatment provided the patient wears it at night.
+A CPAP device is a very effective treatment provided the patient wears it at night.
 However that’s a big proviso because the majority of patients cannot use it.
 Unfortunately compliance with CPAP is quite low with most studies3 showing that less than 40% of patients are able to use it.
 And those patients that are using it are often do so for only 3 to 4 hours per night – not enough to get a good result.
 This has a serious effect on reported CPAP results.

 Who is CPAP best for?

 CPAP may be best if you have very severe sleep apnoea and you are significantly overweight, with a BMI greater than 35.

 It is also best if you have severe sleep apnoea and are being treated for high blood pressure, diabetes, cardiovascular or heart disease.

 Despite the importance of CPAP use for this category of patient, a large percentage can’t use the machine.
 Many of these people will then use other snoring aids such as an oral appliance, and while it may not be quite as effective as the CPAP machine in severe cases of sleep apnoea, it will often be sufficient to take patients out of the severe sleep apnoea category towards a milder form, which lowers their risk for developing longer-term health complications.

 Many patients who are using CPAP successfully find it too difficult, or cumbersome, to take it with them when they are travelling, camping etc. These patients often combine the use of CPAP

 with an oral appliance for times when they are travelling or just want to have a break from CPAP.